gorhom/react-native-animated-tabbar/README.md

 <img src="./preview.gif">

-A **60fps** animated tab bar to be used with `React Navigation v4 & v5` with a variety of cool animation presets 😎.
+A **60FPS** animated tab bar with a variety of cool animation presets 😎

 </div>